DormanLab/AmpliCI/README.md

 - `ee`: Mean expected number of errors.
 See discussion on `ee` in ***`output_base_filename.fa`*** above.

-- `uniq seq id`: The index of the first unique sequence in FASTQ order matching each selected haplotype's sequence, ordered from highest abundance to lowest.
+- `uniq seq id`: The index of each selected haplotype's sequence in the order of unique sequences from highest abundance to lowest.

 - `scaled true abun`: The estimated scaled true abundances of each selected haplotype.